 The Department offers Bachelor of Sciences degrees in Agricultural Education (with tracks in Agricultural Studies and Education) and Agricultural Communication.
-A Minor in Agricultural Education is also offered for students enrolled in other degree programs.
+Minors in Agricultural Education and Agricultural Communication are also offered for students enrolled in other degree programs.

 Visit The Department of Agricultural Education and Communication.